 Hence Kant, who would later soar to the heights of the Critiques and the Categorical Imperative, earned his philosophy degree with a Master's thesis on the structure of fire (1755).

 On Fire is an elaboration of the energetic model of matter.
 Kant argues there that all bodies, solid, liquid, and gaseous types, consist of dynamic particles or molecules (moleculae, 1:372.24 and passim).
-(Kant's particle aggregates, visible in the engravings accompanying his thesis, are not as dated as they seem, not even for gas; today, the standard model treats gas as a collection of particles.)
 He contends that the particles cohere in an elastic medium.
 This medium, the ether, permeates the molecular interstices of bodies (prop.
 3, 1: 372).
 He calls this ether “fire-matter” and identifies it as the carrier of warmth and light.
 Heat results from wave-like vibrations of this materia ignis among the molecules (prop.
 8, 1:377).
 As it is known today, heat is a symptom of molecular vibration, which in turn depends on the energy-state of a body.

-After his Master's, Kant wrote his dissertation, the New Elucidation of the First Principles of Metaphysical Cognition (1755).
+After being awarded with Master's degree, Kant wrote his dissertation, the New Elucidation of the First Principles of Metaphysical Cognition (1755).
 At first glance, this work has little to do with his previous research on force, cosmos, and fire.
 It is about the principles of ontology, specifically the conceptual tools for metaphysical investigations.
 In fact, however, it was only a matter of time until he would write such a work.
 Now he would explore the cognitive access to dynamic interactivity and the causal structure of human integration into nature.
+Quite naturally, Kant moved from cosmic origins to nebulae to solar systems to planets and biota, and then to rational life.
 With his doctoral dissertation, Kant hoped to get to the bottom of the things that interested him most.

-Humans are parts of nature, but their actions are free, while natural processes are predictable.
-How do actions and processes relate?
+Commonsensically understood, humans are parts of nature.
+Their actions are free, yet natural processes are mechanical and predictable.
+One pressing question then becomes: How do human actions and natural processes relate?
 If nature is the out-wrapping of force, and intelligent beings are products of the cosmos, how is their free action possible in a lawful natural matrix?
 In the New Elucidation, Kant argues for a compatibilist view—both human freedom and natural necessity are real, and neither is reducible to the other.
-Their conflict finds a dynamic resolution.
+As Kant's thematic continued to develop, their seeming conflict finds a dynamic resolution.
 Everything in nature happens for a prior reason (1:396.8–9), and this rule applies to both necessary events and free actions.
-Both process-types share the fact of causal connectivity but they connect to causes in different ways (1:400.30–7).
-Causation types concern the degree of power, and this is what matters.
-The opposites of free acts and forced events harmonize over force.
-A free will is not something being pushed around, but instead a “determining power” (determinandi potestas; 1:404.8).
+Both process-types share the fact of causal connectivity, but they connect to causes in different ways (1:400.30–7).
+Causation types concern the degree of power by which they are influenced, and this is what distinguishes between the two.
+The opposites, free acts and mechanical events harmonize over force.
+A free will is not something being pushed around, but is instead a “determining power” (determinandi potestas; 1:404.8).
 By its power, a will can withstand impulses (motivi) without being always forced by them (1:404.10–14, 34–9).
-Thus spontaneity is naturally possible.
+Those events that do not have sufficient power to withstand force are seen as natural and necessary consequents, those events that possess sufficient ability to withstand forces are seen as free acts.
+Thus freedom/ spontaneity is naturally possible.

-As the title of the New Elucidation of the Principles of Metaphysical Cognition indicates, it is a new attempt to clarify the cognitive principles needed for the understanding the structure of reality.
+As the title of the New Elucidation of the Principles of Metaphysical Cognition indicates, it is a new attempt to clarify the cognitive principles needed for understanding the structure of reality.
 The force-space bond in Kant's first book, as well as the attractive-repulsive interplay in his second, reveal that dynamic interactivity is the generative matrix of nature.
 Interaction is not “one” thing but involves at least two poles that engage with one another.
 Because the dynamic “between”—their link—is fundamental, the cognitive tool for capturing the ultimate reality cannot be “one” principle.
 It cannot even be a basic principle of identity (a = a).
 Interaction is a relation of distinct items that grip one another—if they were not distinct, the event would be an action, not interaction.
 But it is dynamic interactivity that is the thing in itself.